Richard Hook was a talented and inspired artist who was best known for painting sketches of Jesus in the 1960's and 1970's. Titles such as such as the

 Living Bible for Tyndale House Publishers.
 This particular collaboration was so successful that the publishers rewarded Richard and his wife with a trip to Israel.

-The couple worked closely and well together until Richard lost his battle with cancer.
+The couple worked closely and well together until Richard lost his battle with cancer in 1975.